davidvuong/react-native-calculator/README.md

 This is meant to be a project to introduce you to JavaScript (ES6), ReactJS, and React Native.
 The project is to build a calculator app (simplified version of the native iOS calculator).
 You'll learn about how to write JavaScript using ES6, ReactJS (with JSX) and how to use React Native to create pseudo-native apps.

-**NOTE:** Although the main advantage of using React Native is to build a cross-platform app, the only environment we're going to be targeting is iOS device.
+**NOTE:** Although the main advantage of using React Native is to build a cross-platform app, the only environment we're going to be targeting is iOS.
 Android devices won't be supported.

 ## Installation